rynpsc/dialog/README.md

 dialog.open(element);
 ```

-The optional `element` argument is the element focus will be returned to when closing the dialog, usually this is the element that triggered opening.
-For example when manually triggering the dialog with a button, `element` should be the button.
+The optional `element` argument is the element focus will be directed to when opening the dialog.

-#### `.close()`
+#### `.close(element: HTMLElement)`

 Close the dialog.

 ```js
 dialog.close();
 ```

+The optional `element` argument is the element focus will be directed to when closing the dialog.
+If not set uses the element that had focus when the dialog was opened.

 #### `.toggle(force: boolean)`